sahilgulati96/sahilgulati96.github.io/index.md

 ## About Me

-● AWS Certified Solution Architect and DevOps Engineer with 4+ years of experience in DevOps tools and methodology along with business process Automation.
-● Good knowledge of SDLC and STLC.
+- I am a AWS Certified Solution Architect and DevOps Engineer with 4+ years of experience in DevOps tools and methodology along with business process Automation with good knowledge of SDLC and STLC.
-● Good Knowledge on implementing Devops methodology to improve site reliability and platform stability.
+- Good Knowledge on implementing Devops methodology to improve site reliability and platform stability.
-● A versatile and dynamic personality who is always eager to learn and implement new technology to improve the existing way of delivering the quality deliverable to the client without compromising with the timeline.
+- A versatile and dynamic personality who is always eager to learn and implement new technology to improve the existing way of delivering the quality deliverable to the client without compromising with the timeline.
-● Extensive experience in implementing continuous integration and testing using DevOps tools including docker, Selenium, Maven, Splunk, AppD and Jenkins.
+- Extensive experience in implementing continuous integration and testing using DevOps tools including docker, kubernetes, Terraform, Selenium, Maven, Splunk, AppD and Jenkins.
-● Hands-on Experience in designing the architecture on AWS and setup up DevOps Pipeline using GitHub Workflow.
+- Hands-on Experience in designing the architecture on AWS and setup up DevOps Pipeline using GitHub Workflow.
-● Responsible for deployment and management of production and non-production environments.
+- Responsible for deployment and management of production and non-production environments.
-● Experience in Setting up Application and Web Server and creating pipelines using Jenkins and Bamboo.
+- Experience in Setting up Application and Web Server and creating pipelines using Jenkins and Bamboo.

 ## Professional Summary